almset/proxmox-infra/01_packer/README.md

 2. Windows server 2022

 After creating templates you must follow to 02_terragrunt directory.
 Then edit Promox credentials with VM's list for creating - linux or windows hosts.
+After this, run start.sh for deploy infrastructure.

-Next step - configure virtual server with ansible.
+Next step - configure virtual server with ansible, run dns_server, gateway, base playbooks with needed roles.